Learning How to Promote Your Autoresponder

 Promotional Goodies for Your Autoresponder – The Freebie

 Giving away something free in return for a subscription is nothing new, but we still do it because it still works.
-Your freebie serves as an enticement, showcases you a provider of value, and if you mix it with conversion strategies – it builds your customer list too.

 You might give away: